Is it a good idea to drive in Greece? YES. And here are tips you need for hiring a car in Greece to get started.

 Greece is undoubtedly a popular country, whether you choose to explore the mainland and head to the historic capital, Athens, or you head to the idyllic summer islands further south.
-Of course, you might not want to stick with public transport, and in that case, you’ll want to fly by the seat of your own pants and possibly drive a hire a car.
+Of course, you might not want to stick with public transport; in that case, you’ll want to fly by the seat of your pants and possibly drive a hire car.

 Is it a good idea to drive in Greece?

 Yes!
-Provided you listen to the rules, you take your time, bear in mind that locals sometimes drive a little more erratically than you might be used to, and you hire the right type of car for your needs; driving is a beautiful way to check out the passing landscapes.
+Provided you listen to the rules, you take your time, bear in mind that locals sometimes drive a little more erratically than you might be used to, and you hire the correct type of car for your needs; driving is a beautiful way to check out the passing landscapes.

-The driving experience will ultimately depend upon the time of year you choose to go.
-Remember, Greece is a country full of mountains, whether you’re on the mainland or the islands, so you need to be cautious of bends and be even more prepared during wet or cold weather.
-You will probably see a lot of rain or even snow during the late autumn months and winter.
+The driving experience will ultimately depend on the time of year you choose.
+You will probably see a lot of rain or snow during the late autumn and winter months.
+Remember, Greece is a country full of mountains, whether on the mainland or the islands, so you need to be cautious of bends and be even more prepared during wet or cold weather.

-If you’re heading to Athens (great choice), do beware that traffic can be terrible from time to time and that parking can be difficult at best.
-Having said that, every large city is the same, so if you go prepared, you won’t have any surprises.
+If you’re heading to Athens (great choice), beware that traffic can be terrible sometimes and that parking can be difficult at best.
+Every large city is the same, so if you prepare, you won’t have any surprises.

 To help you navigate (pardon the pun) your driving experience in Greece, we’ve put together a handy guide that tells you all you need to know about the rules of the road, the anomalies you might otherwise miss, as well as telling you where to hire your car from.